cptanalatriste/isula/README.md

 Isula in detail
 ---------------
-The Javadoc of every class on the framework are available here: http://cptanalatriste.github.io/isula/doc/
+The Javadoc of every class on the framework is available here: http://cptanalatriste.github.io/isula/doc/